-Questions and Answers Writing Service
+Questions Answers Writing Service

 WritingLeader provides custom writing services to students all over the world.
 We keep it as our priority to meet the academic needs of our customers no matter how difficult the task or how complex the requirements are.
 Along with writing essays, dissertations, thesis abstracts, resumes, etc. we also can provide the written answers to the questions given by a professor.
-For example, you have the list of questions to be answered in writing and you don't have time to conduct a research to know the answers lest alone put them to writing.
+For example, you have the list of questions to be answered in writing and you don’t have time to conduct research to know the answers lest alone put them to writing.
 At WritingLeader we can handle even this type of assignment.
-Below you can find the example of how it works.
+Below you can find an example of how it works.
 The answers and questions are given in a brief form (1-2 sentences) as has been requested by our customer.
 All of the questions and answers are given in the context of academic writing.
 Please note that the main requirement was to give brief definitions of the terms from a practical perspective of what a student should do:

 It is a good writing practice to divide the question into parts and do any necessary investigative work.